 - What problem(s) are they trying to solve?

 Your buyer persona should represent someone who matches your answers to nearly all of these questions.
 You’re not narrowing down your audience; you’re refining your scope.
 With a clearly defined target, even if it’s not a bullseye, you’ll still be able to score some points with the customers that match most of your answers.
 Don’t just guess at these questions.
 Find real people who have already interacted with your company and do some research to uncover commonalities.
 Hubspot has an incredible free tool, the Make My Persona generator, that can help ease the process too.

 Personas like Trendy Tania, Savings Steve, and Novelty Nancy all help your company understand who its services are reaching and how you can better assist your audience.
 It gives your business a common point of reference.
 If there’s confusion, anyone within your company can look toward these descriptions and make sure their plan aligns with the target audience.
 A strategy is pointless if you don’t know where you’re going or why you’re going in that direction.
 These fictional representations of your real customers are the main focus of everything you do.
 They give your business a sense of direction, so you can better plan for the future.

 As soon as you establish the goal, your business can start building an effective advertising strategy in response to everything these personas want or need.
 Not only will you satisfy prospective customers, but you’ll also attract more like-minded individuals and grow your audience.
 With a business strategy working in tandem with buyer personas, you’ll have control over how you grow your business, and you’ll start achieving more of that return you’ve been expecting.

 Find more about the key components to building your marketing plan here!

 Are you struggling to create buyer personas or business strategies that work for your company?
-Fill out the form below or reach out to us!
+Reach out to us!
 Our team of creative professionals is happy to help you grow your business.
 In need of some creative tips or inspiration?
 Subscribe to our monthly newsletter, The Creative.